Terms of Business

 Policy Documentation: Following inception of cover we will issue a policy document from the Insurer which sets out in detail the conditions applicable, operation, endorsements, terms and conditions, exceptions and warranties included.
 We strongly recommend that you read this document carefully and contact us in the event that you require any clarification of the details therein.

 Continuity of Cover: You must contact us ahead of the expiry date of your existing policy for cover to continue.
 If your policy is paid on direct debit through the Insurer Provider, the direct debit will be automatically rolled over unless you inform us otherwise.

-Remuneration Policy: – The firm may be remunerated by commission and other payments from product producers or lenders on completion of business.
+Statement of Charges: We may earn our remuneration on the basis of a fee, commission and any other type of remuneration, including a non-monetary benefit or on the basis of a combination of these remunerations.
+A non-monetary benefit will only be accepted if it enhances the quality of the services to our clients.
 You may choose to pay in full for our services by means of a fee for selected products (refer to Schedule of Fees).
 Where we receive recurring commission, this forms part of the remuneration for initial advice and/or for renewal of the policy.
 We reserve the right to charge additional fees if the number of hours relating to on-going advice/assistance exceeds two hours.

 If we receive commission from a product provider, this may be offset against the fee which we may charge you.
 Where the commission is greater than the fee due, the commission may become the amount payable to the firm unless an arrangement to the contrary is made.